-Distribution: A genus of ca. 73 species, distributed from Mexico to South America, and the West Indies (Taylor, 2001).
+Distribution: A genus of ~73 species, distributed from Mexico to South America, and the West Indies (Taylor, 2001).
 Only two species, i.e., N. episcandens C.M.
 Taylor & Lorence from Panama and N. pithecobia (Standl.)
 C.M.
-Taylor from Costa Rica to Ecuador, in addition to growing as epiphytic shrubs are reported as scrambling vines that can reach 2-3 m in length; wet forests; 400-1800 m.
+Taylor from Costa Rica to Ecuador, in addition to growing as epiphytic shrubs are reported as scrambling or root-climbing vines that can reach 2-3 m in length; wet forests; 400-1,800 m.